IVproger/bigdata_course_project/docs/report_3.md

 ## Technical Choices

-### Hyperparameter Tuning: TrainValidationSplit
+### Hyperparameter Tuning: CrossValidator
-- `TrainValidationSplit` was chosen over `CrossValidator` (as requested) for hyperparameter tuning.
-It is computationally less expensive as it only requires one split of the data (e.g., 80/20) compared to K-Folds.
-While potentially less robust than cross-validation, it provides a faster way to tune hyperparameters, especially during development or with large datasets.
+- `CrossValidator` with `numFolds=3` was used for hyperparameter tuning as required.
+- It performs K-fold cross-validation (here, 3 folds) by splitting the training data into K smaller sets.
+- For each hyperparameter combination, it trains on K-1 folds and validates on the remaining fold.
+- The performance metric (RMSE) is averaged across the folds for each parameter combination.
+- The parameters yielding the best average performance are chosen.
+- This approach provides a more robust estimate of model performance on unseen data compared to a single train-validation split, albeit at a higher computational cost.

 ### Evaluation Metrics: RMSE and R2
 - **RMSE (Root Mean Squared Error):** Provides an interpretable measure of the average magnitude of the prediction errors in the units of the target variable (salary).
 Lower is better.